 Believe it or not, Finnish summer can be hot and sunny, and this year the summer arrived earlier than ever before.
 It’s perfect, as I feel that last year it didn’t come at all, and due to rainy weather, I missed many wonderful trips.
 One of them was literally wonderful; A sailing trip with Schooner Ihana, which actually translates as Schooner Wonderful!

 Schooner Ihana truly is a wonderful sailing ship and worthy of her name.
 Her home port is located in Luvia, a small seaside municipality on the South-West coast of Finland, just a bit over half an hour drive north from my home town Rauma and 20 km south from the nearest town Pori.
 Luvia archipelago is part of Bothnian Sea National Park where Schooner Ihana has been sailing since 2011.

 Luvia might be a small place and somewhat unknown even among Finns, but it’s a traditional place for building wooden sailing ships, just like Schooner Ihana.
 And that is exactly how Ihana was born: hand-made by volunteer workers over 6 years.

 I spotted Schooner Ihana already the night before our sailing trip when spending an evening by the sea in Luvia archipelago.

 Schooner Ihana was built to honour the shipbuilding tradition in Luvia and Satakunta area.
 Ihana was hand-made by 126 volunteers who spent more than 43,000 hours building the ship.
 One of the most active volunteers, Esa Tuominen, was part of our crew.
 Esa spent 4,000 hours building Schooner Ihana.
 In the photo above he is showing me the nails that were used to build the ship – 9,000 of these nails were hammered in when building Schooner Ihana.

-The story behind the ship is worth telling, but the sailing trip itself can’t be described with words.
+The story behind the ship is worth telling, but the sailing trip itself can’t be described in words.
 You have to experience it!
 You have to feel it!